akoidan/vue-webpack-typescript/README.md

 yarn test
 ```

-You can check reports in `.nyc` directory, including coverage information.
+You can check reports in `nyc` directory, including coverage information.

 #### Headful cypress upon webpack-dev-server

 This command is useful during development.
-You can click and inspect in live mode in cypress, and just develop while you're tests are ran automatically on file save somewhere.
+You can click and inspect in live mode in cypress, and just develop while your tests are being ran automatically on file save.
 I usually have cypress test on one display, IDE on another one, and browser on 3rd one.
-So I instantly see what changes my code introduces.
+So I instantly see which changes my code introduces.

 1. Start dev-server in test mode. `yarn start` won't work, cause of missing coverage info and some other polyfills and tweaks required.